 Music

-We cater for musicians of all abilities and aim to provide personalised opportunities for all children to achieve their full potential.
-Each year we also have talented children who prepare for 13+ scholarships at Senior Schools across the UK.
+Our music program is inclusive, catering to individuals of varying abilities, and we strive to provide tailored opportunities for those with exceptional talents to reach their fullest potential.
+Each year we have children who prepare for scholarships at Senior Schools across the United Kingdom.

 Autumn Term: